priyansh-goel/priyansh-goel/README.md

 These days I work on **multimodal semantic search**, basically retrieval over a lot of video, image, and text.
 Most of my time goes into the unglamorous parts: vector indexing, hybrid search, re-ranking, and keeping latency sane at scale.

-I mostly write Python and Rust, build on FastAPI and Next.js, and live in vector databases.
+I mostly write Python and Go and live in vector databases.

 <br>